-I used to wonder why so many customers mentioned the same few brands after they had been into a local store.
+I used to wonder why so many customers mentioned the same few brands after they had been into a local store or spoken to an installer.
 Then, when I contacted these brands and tried to open an account, the answer was always a big fat "no".

 "You are too close to another shop" or "your showroom is too small" or "your eyebrows meet in the middle" or something similar.

 The chat with the potential customer would usually start something like this...

 "I went into my local shop/talked to my local installer the other day and they said that >Clock logburners< (insert Clock, Woodwarm, Town and Country or other) are what they recommend and are the absolute bestest ever"

 "Just said they were good wood burners.
 The best they sell.
 Dope."

 But is that really the reason that the stove shops love these brands so much?
 Are customers really being given the best advice?
 Well, it is possible.
 But it is always the same few brands and life is not usually like that (one would expect some consistency but far more choice and at least some straying from the crowd.